 (2) The Secretary shall determine the presence of any hazardous substance activity, as defined in 41 CFR 101-47.202.2(b)(10).

-§XXX.XXX Is government-furnish property received from the Department of the Interior to which an Indian tribe or tribal organization holds title eligible for facilities operation and maintenance funding from the Secretary of Interior?
+§XXX.XXX Is government-furnish property received from the Department of the Interior to which an Indian tribe or tribal organization holds title eligible for facilities operation and maintenance funding from the Secretary of the Interior?

 Yes, in accordance with 25 U.S.C.
 450j-1(f)(1)-(2).